Professor Fariba Dehghani

 |Curriculum vitae||Curriculum vitae|

-"My research aims to develop sustainable, low-energy, benign processes for manufacturing bio-products and to reduce organic solvent consumption.
-For instance, currently I am looking into developing bio-inspired materials and technologies to engineer tissues and organs, and investigating whether these can translate to clinical outcomes.
+"My research aims to develop sustainable, low-energy, benign processes such as supercritical technique for manufacturing bio-products and to reduce organic solvent consumption.
+For instance, currently I am looking into developing a low cost process for the sterilisation of active compounds extracted from plants, synthesis and purification of biodegradable polymers for active and smart food packaging, also bio-inspired materials and technologies to engineer tissues and organs, and investigating whether these can translate to clinical outcomes.
 This involves novel materials and implant devices as well as compounds for the treatment and prevention of cardiovascular disease, viral infections, cancer, osteoporosis and a range of other health issues.

 "I've been working in this field since 1998, and joined the University of Sydney in 2006.
 Working here provides a collegial environment where I can collaborate with other disciplines and internationally prominent research teams."

 CHNG5022 - Capstone Project B Extended

 CHNG5605 - Bio-Products: Laboratory to Marketplace